redbox-mint-contrib/redbox-admin/docs/form-editor/README.md

-#Editing a form definition
+#Visualising and editing a form definition

 ##Basic structure of definition file of workflow's forms

 A workflow can have multiple stages.
-Each stage has a form which contains multiple sections letting a user puts in information.
-Forms can be defined in a file or spread in files with certain hierarchical structures.
+Each stage has a form which contains multiple sections (as tabs in UI or divs in HTML) letting a user puts in information.
+Forms can be defined in a file (all-in-one type) or nested in files  with certain hierarchical structures (nested type).
 The workflow form editor allows a user to view stages and form definitions.
+User can add a new stage to an all-in-one type configuration file.
+It also allow editing a selected stage at a time with [limitations](#Limitations).
+So when editing, PLEASE USE IT WITH CAUTION even the editor creates backups in the directory which the file is saved with `backup_` as the prefix.

-It also allow editing a selected stage at a time.
-Currently only definitions are in a single file can be saved even stages in multiple files can be viewed.
-The basic structure, when stages are in a single file, is:
+The basic structure, when stages are in a single file (all-in-one type), is:

 ```javascript
 {